-- After the blade pitch is set on both blades, torque the Mounting Bolts to the appropriate Value (Table 1, Page 1).
-Follow the symmetrical pattern and tightening each bolt 1/8 to 1/4 turn at a time.
-It is important to maintain an even gap between the hub half to prevent a change in pitch angle. - Now finish torquing the Clamping Bolts
+Follow the symmetrical star pattern (see page 6 or 7) tightening each bolt 1/8 to 1/4 turn at a time.
+It is important to maintain an even gap between the hub half to prevent a change in pitch angle.